Are You Okay? START HERE 👋

 As our community grows, I’d love to get to know you better!
 This post is intended to help connect and get to know one another.
-So join me in the comments!
+Please join me in the comments!

 Here’s what this space IS:

-A community of people who are eager for evidence-based, straight talk about health.
+A community of people seeking evidence-based, straight talk about health.

 👉 Tell me about you!